-When you choose to employ a trainee or apprentice with us you are investing in your company and giving someone the opportunity to learn, train and develop with you, for you.
+When you choose to employ an apprentice with us you are investing in your company and giving someone the opportunity to learn, train and develop with you, for you.
 Our aim is to help you achieve your goals by supporting and guiding you and your chosen learner on this rewarding journey.

 Philip Hobbs, proprietor of Philip Hobbs Racing

 Please click below to download your copy now.